Reading Time: 7 minutes

 What is Agile Product Lifecycle Management (PLM)?

-Agile PLM focuses on flexibility, collaboration and optimization in all the phases of the PLM cycle; from idea to end-of-life.
+Agile Product Lifecycle Management focuses on flexibility, collaboration and optimization in all the phases of the PLM cycle; from idea to end-of-life.
 Such an approach provides flexibility for companies to adapt to market changes and customers’ opinions in a bid to optimize the product portfolio.

 Key Aspects: